 The firmware is a trivial Arduino sketch.
 It sets up the GPS module for 10hz nmea RMC messages, and reads the button to start/stop recording.
 It opens a new file, following the pattern "%02i.RMC" and writes samples to it.
 Every 10 (or so) sample, it will close the file and open it again, to avoid losing all data if power is lost before the recording is lost.
 For no particular reason, I decided that the $GPRMC, prefix was not needed, so it is stripped before being written to file.
 The \r\n is replaced by a single pipe, the | character, as I found it easier to work with while debugging in putty.

 If the record button is pressed while power is turned on, the device boots into file-transfer mode, allowing listing, downloading and deleting the files stored on the SD card.
-Three wired (GND, RX, TX) are exposed to allow connecting to the device via serial, to avoid having to take the device apart to download files.
+Three wires (GND, RX, TX) are exposed to allow connecting to the device via serial, 5v, 28800 baud, to avoid having to take the device apart to download files.
 This serial connection is driven by the Arduino software-serial library, as the hardware serial port is used by the GPS module, and the usb port is difficult to reach.
 A hole could have been made in the case to allow this, but due to lack of room, I found it easier to simply route the wires.

 The most important thing: Don't try to make things smaller than you're capable of!
 This ended up causing a bit of grief, especially, the mechanical connection between the batteries and the PSU was too optimistic.
 I had soldered two pins directly to the battery, and glued a pinheader in place, resulting in a very rigid structure, this simply broke apart due to vibration.
 The solution is to string wire, which can take the vibration a bit better.
 I'm not looking for professional-grade enginerring here, I'm seeking a compromise between stability and effort.